MarHoff/pg_hn_ranker/README.md

 ***This side project is published for pedagogical and/or inspirational purposes.
 You should not run this into production!***
 *While the code is in english, the remaining of the readme is currently available only in french.*

-***Ce side-project est publié à des fin pédagogique et/ou pour servir d'inspiration, il n'est pas adapté à l'usage en production!***
+***Ce projet personnel est publié à des fins pédagogiques et/ou pour servir d'inspiration, il n'est pas adapté à l'usage en production!***
 *Le code utilise majoritairement l'anglais, mais la suite du readme est pour l'instant disponible uniquement en français.*

 ## Utilisation